Perceptions of Efficacy, Morality, and Politics of Potential Cadaveric Organ-Transplantation Reforms

 Our study also suggests that a package of reforms – including reciprocal preferences, opt-out, and elimination of the family veto – may be feasible politically (WEOS: 53%, and no political split detectable).
 This package of reforms neutralizes moral objections to a reform based on reciprocal preferences alone (WEOS: 41%, with a significant 10% split along party lines).

 This study is best understood as a pilot for a future study with a demographically-valid sample.
 Still, the richness of the data suggests that Americans make nuanced policy distinctions, which depend on how proposals are packaged.
-There may be significant levels of support across the political spectrum for several reforms that could reduce the shortage of organs.
+We identify certain reforms that may enjoy broad-based support from across the political spectrum.